foreverycc/AlleleSNP_Package/README.md

 If you have more information of a sample, you could also identify ASE through integrating multiple data types of a sample.

 Here, AlleleSNP provides a way to integrate bam files, peak files, and vcf files together to identify ASE.
 This mode may identify heterozygous SNPs that are not called using a single bam file, but it also requires more prerequisite work, such as peak calling and vcf calling.

+In this mode, the Whole Genome Sequencing (WGS) data can be used to correct allele-specific calling: the alleles of heterozygous SNPs within the same LD block are combined respectively (ref_cnv and alt_cnv), then a chi-square test is used to estimate alle-specific effect.

 ### 4.1 In the sample mode, we can incorporate more types of data, including:
 - bam files